 Cool blonde and ash blonde hair dye jobs are a big commitment, so you should only get them if you’re ready to take regular care of your locks.

 To keep those crisp, icy blonde shades, you must regularly use purple shampoo to balance out yellow and brassy tones.
-The purple pigment will deposit more cool tones into your hair strands, and for most blonde hair should be used about once per week.
+The purple pigment will deposit more cool tones into your hair strands, and for most blonde hair, it should be used about once per week.

-To get such a light shade of blonde hair, your hairstylist will likely have to use extensive bleach that weakens your hair’s strength.
+To get such a light shade of blonde hair, your hairstylist will likely have to use extensive bleach that weakens your hair’s structural integrity, making it highly prone to breakage and snapping if not handled gently.
 With this in mind, you should use nourishing, hydrating conditioners for color-treated hair.

 That said, if you choose a shade of cool blonde that leans more neutral than ash blonde does, you may not need to use purple shampoo as often.